 Stay at home as much as possible to prevent passing on the infection.

 Paracetamol and/or ibuprofen can lower your temperature, and also ease aches and pains.
-Drink plenty of fluids to prevent dehydration.
+Drink plenty of fluids to prevent lack of fluid in the body (dehydration).
 It is best not to smoke.
 Decongestant drops, throat lozenges and saline nasal drops may be helpful to ease nose and throat symptoms.

 Note: parents and carers should not use over-the-counter cough and cold medicines in children under 6 years old.
 There is no evidence that they work and they can cause side-effects such as allergic reactions, effects on sleep or even hallucinations.